Effects of pair freeze-out on photon distributions in BBN epoch

 \section{Conclusion}

 In this study, we investigated the temporal evolution of the entropic index $Q$ in Tsallis statistics, employing the first-order Boltzmann equation with pertinent collision terms.
 Our findings indicate that during the BBN epoch, collisional processes for the freeze-out of $e^+e^-$ pairs can yield a decrement in $Q$, thereby causing a distortion in the high-energy tail of the photon distribution.
-To achieve a physically meaningful solution for $Q$ that resolves the primordial lithium problem, we optimized the initial condition of the Boltzmann equation, letting the initial fluctuation be minuscule but non-vanishing.
-As a consequence, the decline in $Q$ ceases around $T\le0.02\,\mathrm{MeV}$, attributable to the decay of the collision term, culminating in the stabilization of $Q$ at the terminal stage of the BBN epoch.
+To achieve a physically meaningful solution for $Q$ that resolves the primordial lithium problem, we optimized the initial condition of the Boltzmann equation, letting the initial fluctuation be small but non-vanishing.
+As a consequence, the decline in $Q$ ceases around $T\le0.02\,\mathrm{MeV}$, and $Q$ returns to zero because of the Compton process in the collision term, culminating in the stabilization of $Q$ during the terminal stage of the BBN epoch.

-Furthermore, we discussed the long-term behavior of $Q$ as the Universe transitions into the matter-dominated era.
-Preliminary analysis suggests that the influence of $Q$ on the cosmic expansion rate diminishes during this period, hinting at a potential convergence of the deviated $Q$ towards zero.
-This aspect requires further exploration, particularly to elucidate the micro-processes contributing to this recovery mechanism in the evolution of the Universe.
 Our results imply that the variations in $Q$ predicted by our model could be detectable exclusively through BBN observations.
-A more comprehensive analysis, encompassing the evolution of $Q$ throughout the early cosmic history -- including both the BBN epoch and subsequent eras -- is essential for a deeper understanding of the photon distribution and the fundamental physics governing the early Universe.
+A more comprehensive analysis, encompassing the evolution of $Q$ throughout the early cosmic history — including both the BBN epoch and subsequent eras — is essential for a deeper understanding of the photon distribution and the fundamental physics governing the early Universe.

-It is noteworthy that observational evidence for tiny fluctuations during the BBN era is not directly available, unlike the CMB, which offers a clear snapshot of temperature fluctuations at the time of recombination.
+It is noteworthy that observational evidence for small fluctuations during the BBN era is not directly available, unlike the CMB, which offers a clear snapshot of temperature fluctuations at the time of recombination.
 The temperature fluctuations during BBN may have been precursors to the density and temperature fluctuations observable in the CMB.
 Exploring the link between these two epochs can yield valuable insights into the evolution of the early Universe, particularly regarding inflationary theory and the development of cosmic structures.